jngakwa/weather/README.md

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.
+The purpose of the project is to figure out whether it rains more in Seattle, WA or Medford, OR.
+This project will be utilizing the precipitation data from the NOAA Global Historical Climatology Network (GHCND).

 - **Objective:** Using data find out whether it rains more in Seattle, WA or Medford, OR.
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
+- **Domain:** Climate Data Analysis
-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)
+- **Key Techniques:** Statistical testing

 ---